Image

 The label “violent” can also attach when a weapon is used, serious injury occurs, or a protected person (a minor or someone with a disability) is involved.

-Even before trial, you may face protective orders, travel limits, and constraints that affect work and family.
+Before your case even reaches trial, you might be subject to protective orders, travel restrictions, and limitations that disrupt work or family life.
 The earlier a violent crimes lawyer in Troy, IL gets involved, the more opportunities there are to protect your rights and obtain the best possible outcome in your case.

-Examples Violent Crime Charges We Defense in Troy, IL
+Examples of Violent Crime Charges We Defend in Troy, IL

 Penalties for Violent Crimes in Illinois

-Penalties for violent crimes in Troy, IL can include years or decades in prison, high fines, and long-term supervision.
+Violent crime convictions in Troy, IL can bring lengthy prison sentences, steep fines, and extended supervision.
 Felony sentencing depends on the offense class, aggravating factors, prior record, and whether mandatory minimums apply.

 Typical Sentencing Ranges